 - Preheat the oven to 180°C.

 - Peel, halve and core each of the pears.
 Slice evenly each half.

 - Add all the ingredients except the pears into a bowl and whisk them properly for a 1 minute using an electric whisk.

 - Pour the mixture into the loaf tin and even out the surface.

 - Gently lay the sliced halved pears next to each other on top of the mixture and sprinkle them with caster sugar.
-(You don’t have to press the pears into the mixture as they will sink into the rising sponge).
+(You don’t have to press the pears into the cake mix as they will sink into the rising sponge during baking).

-- Bake for around 40 – 45 minutes or until your testing tool comes out clean.
+- Bake for around 40 – 45 minutes or until a cake tester (you can use a bamboo skewer) comes out clean.

 This cake was inspired by one warm autumn afternoon after we got home from our school run.
-I didn’t want to make anything big or complicated so I came up with an idea to make a simple gluten-free chocolate loaf cake.
-As we had a few pears from our own garden I incorporated them into the recipe.
-The pears complemented chocolate sponge nicely and they added some moisture to it.
-The boys helped me with baking and an hour later we were enjoying our delicious sweet snack.
+I didn’t want to bake anything too complicated so I decided to make a super easy gluten-free chocolate loaf cake using pears from our garden.
+The boys helped me with baking and an hour later we were enjoying our afternoon tea with a yummy homemade cake.